machine-shop/mothra/README.md

 Run the `pipeline.py` file with the arguments to read in raw images and output result images and `.csv` file with the measurements.

 The results are cached in `cachedir` so that if the same methods are re-run with the same inputs, the computation will simply be retrieved from memory instead of being recomputed.
-However, this means any modifications to a method with the same name and signature will not be reflected unless this `cachedir` is deleted.
+Delete `cachedir` to remove the cache and to recompute all results.
+If the source files for any part of the pipeline are tweaked, then results will be recomputed automatically.

 ## Options
 * -p, --plot : This flag is used to generate output images.
 This can be ommitted to not plot any images (Image outputs can be ommitted to improve runtime or save space.)